Almond Butter Protein Balls

 Step 1: Add the creamy almond butter, vanilla protein powder, quick oats, honey, salt, cinnamon, vanilla extract, and mini chocolate chips to a large mixing bowl.

-Use a rubber spatula to mix the ingredients until they are well combined.
+Use a rubber spatula to mix up the energy ball batter together.

 energy ball ingredients in a bowl